Technical SEO: The 15 Aspects You Need To Know

 - Page Speed Report – Google Search Console can highlight pages not performing well in page loading speed.

 - Links Report – Discover all your website's backlinks.

 - Rich Results Test – Check which of your content is being shown as structured data or a featured snippet within Google's SERPs.

 - Disavow Tools – Instruct Google to ignore any unwanted links to your website.

 - Image Performance – Determine your website's performance on Google's image searches to see where to optimise for specific keywords.

 - Data Highlighter – Helps to identify elements on pages that you can convert into structured data.

 - Inspect URLs – Find out which URLs are being crawled, including details on when they were last crawled and by what device.
 This can help you to determine whether your robots.txt and sitemap are doing their job, ensuring no unwanted links are being crawled.

 Once you have verified that you own the website, you will have access to webmaster tools that can provide insights into any server errors that have been found.

-A 404 error refers to when a page is not found, returning a standardised page that issues an apology to the user.
-Meanwhile, any 500 errors related to internal server errors occur when something is preventing the server from fulfilling a request.
+A 404 error refers to when a page is not found, returning a standardised page that apologises to the user.
+Meanwhile, any 500 internal server errors occur when something prevents the server from fulfilling a request.